 Strader is originally from Indianapolis, Indiana, but has called South Florida home for over a decade.
 His career has taken him from South Bend, Indiana, to Tulsa, Austin, Washington D.C., Cleveland, and Miami.

-Jawan has won a number of Emmy awards including one for Anchoring.
-And in 2018 the Miami New Times recognized Strader as the Best News Anchor.
+Strader has won a number of Emmy awards including one in 2023 for Team Coverage.
+Also in 2023, Strader was awarded the President’s Lifetime Achievement Award for those who contribute more than 4,000 hours of service in their lifetime.
+In 2018 the Miami New Times recognized Strader as the Best News Anchor.
 In 2016 he received the Media Excellence award from CCNN Live for Best News Anchor.

 Aside from his journalism skills, Strader is known for the hard work he does in the community.
 Strader received the award of distinction for Media Coverage of Public Education by the education fund of Miami-Dade.
 And legacy magazine named Strader one of South Florida’s most powerful and influential black people.